 252 Fine Arts Center; (413) 545-6046 Bio

-You may study Jazz as either an undergraduate or graduate music major, leading to the Bachelor of Music or Master of Music degrees.
+You may study Jazz as either an undergraduate or graduate music major, leading to the Bachelor of Arts, Bachelor of Music or Master of Music degrees.
 The undergraduate programs are broad, encompassing jazz performance, theory, history, composition/arranging, ensemble playing/singing and improvisation.
 The Master of Music programs are in Jazz Performance and Composition/Arranging.
 Graduate Performance majors as well as undergraduate Jazz students play in jazz ensembles; Comp/Arr graduate students are also encouraged to play in, as well as write for, large and small ensembles.
 Further details are in the Jazz Degree Programs section.

 Placement auditions for Jazz Ensembles take place every fall during the first week of classes.
 Jazz majors are placed in one or more of: Jazz Ensemble I, Chapel Jazz Ensemble, Jazz Lab Ensemble, Vocal Jazz Ensemble and possibly small combos.
 See the Jazz Ensembles webpage for audition details and excerpts.